Nadia’s Small Lymphocytic Lymphoma with Unmutated IGHV Story

 I was doing my master’s in English at the time, and research is one of my strong skills.
 I’m used to reading academia.
 I was reading medical journals.

-That appointment with him was on February 25th, where he told me that stuff about not having time to read and me reading too much and then, “Okay, we’ll set this date for chemo on March 16.”
+That appointment with him was on February 25th, where he told me that stuff about not having time to read and me reading too much.
+Then he said, “Okay, we’ll set this date for chemo on March 16.”
 As that date was approaching, I felt like I was being sent to the electric chair.
 I knew that this is not what I should have.

 How did you change his mind?

-I wrote a ten or 15 page letter to my Member of Legislative Assembly.
+I wrote a 10- or 15-page letter to my Member of Legislative Assembly.
 An MLA is a politician because we have socialized health care here.
 I did all this research and referenced all these studies.
 I wrote to say, “This treatment is approved in other provinces for what I have.
 Why not here?”

 The next province over, you can get ibrutinib for my status.
 It was suggested to me by the hematologist that maybe I could move and that if I wanted to move, he would give me a referral.
 I’m like, “I’m supposed to move when I’m this sick?”